TIBCOSoftware/labs-graphbuilder-contrib/docs-src/content/en/docs/Labs/Lab 2/index.md

 ![Build RESTful](Launch_RESTfulService.png)

-Switch to your local labs -> utilities -> lite folder
+Switch to local labs -> utilities -> lite folder
-- Launch UI tool by type "npm start"
+- Launch UI tool by type “npm start”
-- You need to have npm and lite-server installed before you use this tool
+- It is required to have npm and lite-server installed before using this tool

 ![Build RESTful](Launch_Lite_Server.png)

-As soon as you launch the server, your default browser will pop up and show Project GraphBuilder UI utility For querying data against TGDB server clicks "TGDB Data" tab
+Upon launching the server, the default browser will pop up and show Project GraphBuilder UI utility.
+For querying data against TGDB server, click “TGDB Data” tab

 ![Build RESTful](Launch_UI_01.png)

-You can make query to TGDB using TGQL expression as screenshot bellow
+A query to TGDB using TGQL expression can be made as shown in screenshot below

 ![Build RESTful](Launch_UI_02.png)

-You now can see the Nothwind data from TGDB server in life
+Now, Northwind data from TGDB server can be seen